Malus florentina: Modern taxonomy and evolution

+In a further 2024 study by Sun and colleagues, the authors argued for a resurection of the genus Eriolobus to contain both M. trilobata and M. florentina.
+This was based on a phylogenetic analysis of mitochondrial DNA, which yielded a similar phylogenetic tree to studies based on plastid DNA.
+However, the authors of the study incorrectly identified M. florentina as a North American species.

-According to Liu et al. (2022), Malus originated in North America and East Asia, most likely in the middle Eocene, around 43.58 million years ago.
+According to Liu and colleagues (2022), Malus originated in North America and East Asia, most likely in the middle Eocene, between 41.2 and 44.39 million years ago.
 Also according to this study, Clade II, the clade M. florentina belongs to, originated in western North America and subsequently spread to Europe and western Asia in the late Eocene via the North Atlantic Land Bridge.
 The split between M. florentina and its sister M. trilobata, the two representatives of this clade in western Eurasia, was estimated to have occurred already in the early Oligocene, 32.81 million years ago.
-Malus antiqua, a species with lobed leaves from the Pliocene (5.33–2.58 Mya) of Europe, recovered in Romania, is thought to be ancestral to M. florentina or M. trilobata.
+Malus antiqua, a fossil species with lobed leaves from the Pliocene (5.33–2.58 Mya) of Europe, recovered in Romania, is thought to be ancestral to M. florentina or M. trilobata.

-Traditionally, M. florentina was included in the section Sorbomalus, alongside a number of other species with lobed leaves, including M. sieboldii, M. transitoria, M. kansuensis and M. fusca, but the monophyly of this section is not supported by phylogenetic analyses.
-Alternatively, Qian et al. (2008) proposed a classification as the only species in the section Florentinae.
-However, in a comprehensive 2022 revision of the genus Malus, Li et al. argued against the use of these traditional morphological groupings, due to their generally poor conformity with relationships established through phylogenetic studies.
+Traditionally, M. florentina has been included in the section Sorbomalus, alongside a number of other species with lobed leaves, including M. sieboldii, M. transitoria, M. kansuensis and M. fusca, but the monophyly of this section is not supported by phylogenetic analyses.
+Alternatively, Qian and colleagues (2008) proposed a classification as the only species in the section Florentinae.
+However, in a comprehensive 2022 revision of the genus Malus, Li and colleagues argued against the use of these traditional morphological groupings, due to their generally poor conformity with relationships established through phylogenetic studies.

 Etymology

-Both the botanical and the common name refer to the municipality of Florence, Italy, which lies within the species' natural distribution and has a major history of botanical collection in its famous Renaissance gardens.
-The other common name hawthorn-leaf refers to its distinct toothed leaf shape, which closely resembles that of a hawthorn.
+Both the botanical and the common name Florentine crabapple refer to the municipality of Florence, Italy, which lies within the species' natural distribution and has a major history of botanical collection in its famous Renaissance gardens.
+The other common name hawthorn-leaf refers to its distinct toothed leaf shape, which resembles that of a hawthorn (Crataegus).